inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/jobs.md

 - Run immediately from the UI.
 - Scheduled with CRON or interval-based configurations via the admin panel.

+!!! danger "No Concurrency Control"

-**Note:** There is no built-in concurrency lock.
-If the same job is triggered twice in parallel, both will run.
-Developers must ensure idempotency in task logic if required.
+    There is no built-in mechanism to prevent a job from being executed multiple times concurrently.
+If a job is triggered again while a previous run is still active (manually or by schedule), both runs will proceed in parallel.

+    Developers are responsible for ensuring that the underlying Celery task is **idempotent** and safe to run concurrently, especially when modifying shared data or external systems.
 ---

 ## Security Model